Anthony Lo Surdo SCCONTACT DETAILS

 Applicants and Group Members in class actions including arising out of the collapse of Storm Financial Pty Ltd (in liq) and Westpoint Corporation (in liq).

-ASIC in relation to breaches of continuous disclosure provisions, breaches of market manipulation requirements, misleading and deceptive conduct and unconscionable conduct.
+ASIC in relation to breaches of continuous disclosure provisions, breaches of market manipulation requirements, misleading and deceptive conduct and unconscionable conduct, and disciplinary proceedings involving insolvency practitioners.

-Banks and other financial institutions in relation to the enforcement of security interests (including mortgages, charges and guarantees) and in relation to banker/customer disputes (including conversion of cheques and cheque law generally, authorities to transact on accounts and issues that have arisen in relation to safety deposits).
+Banks and other financial institutions in relation to the enforcement of security interests (including mortgages, registered security interests in personal property and guarantees) and in relation to banker/customer disputes (including conversion of cheques and cheque law generally, authorities to transact on accounts and issues that have arisen in relation to safety deposits).

 Creditors of insolvent companies and individuals.